20+ Incredible Israel Travel Tips packed full of essential info & practical advice to help you get the most out of your visit to the Holy Land.

 Is it Safe for a Solo Female Traveler to Visit Israel?

-Whilst tap water is safe and drinkable in Israel (except at the Dead Sea), it’s mineral composition is likely different to what you are used to and may make you feel queasy.
-As an alternative, bottled water is readily available, and the majority of hotels and hostels have a drinking fountain that you can refill your own re-usable bottle.
-(Check out our fell list of the best water bottles for travel here)
+Whilst tap water is safe and drinkable in Israel (except at the Dead Sea) its mineral composition is likely different to what you are used to and may make you feel queasy.
+As an alternative, bottled water is readily available, and the majority of hotels and hostels have a drinking fountain where you can refill your own re-usable bottle.
+(Check out our full list of the best water bottles for travel here)

 Is Tipping Part of the Culture in Israel?